denvercodeclub/tdd-code-katas/README.md

 Other tasks:

 - To run a test once, run `gulp test` in the terminal
-- To view unit test code coverage details, run `gulp coverage` in the terminal
+- To view unit test code coverage details, ruclearn `gulp coverage` in the terminal

 ## Practice